 Natasha is a barrister who accepts instructions in family, civil, regulatory/professional discipline and extradition.
 Her main practice is family law and she has a particular interest in international cases and cases involving a human rights element.

-Natasha also works on disclosure reviews for inquiries and is currently instructed on the Grenfell Tower inquiry.
+Natasha also works on disclosure reviews for inquiries.
+She was instructed on the Grenfell Inquiry and is currently working on the Dame Linda Dobbs Review.

 Direct Public Access:

 - Natasha is a member of the Young Barristers’ Committee and a Social Mobility Advocate for the Bar Council.

 - Prior to joining chambers, Natasha was a County Court Advocate, representing litigants in mortgage possession, bankruptcy, landlord and tenant, enforcement, infant settlement, summary judgment, quantum hearings and small claims trials.

 - Natasha was a Family Duty Adviser and Housing Duty Adviser at Willesden County Court.
 Her role included advising and representing clients in non-molestation orders, child arrangements orders and possession proceedings.